matthew-osas/Uk-traffic-accident-analysis/README.md

   </tr>
 </table>

 ## Aims

 It may sound far-fetched to suggest that certain months, days, or hours could be more dangerous.
 Hence, the aim of this report is to analyse UK accidents data to give insights into the following questions:

-(a) Are there significant hours of the day, and days of the week, on which accidents occur? |
+(a) Are there significant hours of the day, and days of the week, on which accidents occur? <br>
-(b) For motorbikes, are there significant hours of the day, and days of the week, on which accidents occur?
+(b) For motorbikes, are there significant hours of the day, and days of the week, on which accidents occur? <br>
-(c) For pedestrians involved in accidents, are there significant hours of the day, and days of the week, on which they are more likely to be involved?
+(c) For pedestrians involved in accidents, are there significant hours of the day, and days of the week, on which they are more likely to be involved? <br>
-(d) What impact, if any, does daylight savings have on road traffic accidents in the week after it starts and stops?
+(d) What impact, if any, does daylight savings have on road traffic accidents in the week after it starts and stops? <br>
-(e) What impact, if any, does sunrise and sunset times have on road traffic accidents?
+(e) What impact, if any, does sunrise and sunset times have on road traffic accidents? <br>
-(f) Are there particular types of vehicles (engine capacity, age of vehicle, etc.) that are more frequently involved in road traffic accidents?
+(f) Are there particular types of vehicles (engine capacity, age of vehicle, etc.) that are more frequently involved in road traffic accidents? <br>
-(g) Are there particular conditions (weather, geographic location, situations) that generate more road traffic accidents?
+(g) Are there particular conditions (weather, geographic location, situations) that generate more road traffic accidents? <br>
-(h) How does driver related variables affect the outcome (e.g., age of the driver, and the purpose of the journey)?
+(h) How does driver related variables affect the outcome (e.g., age of the driver, and the purpose of the journey)? <br>
 (i) Can we make predictions about when and where accidents will occur, and the severity of the injuries sustained from the data supplied to improve road safety?
-How well do our models compare to government models?
+How well do our models compare to government models? <br>